FontoXML/fontoxml-cms-browser/README.md

 ```

 * Use `insertOperationName` to disable the primary button based on the operation state.
+* Use `selectDocumentTemplateDataProviderName` and `selectFolderDataProviderName` to override the default data provider properties.
 * The browser icon and title can be set with the `modalIcon` and `modalTitle` respectively.

 For more information, see the {@link operation/open-create-document-form-modal} operation.